TritonDataCenter/sdc-manta/README.md

    to see which options are available, and consult the SAPI documentation for a full explanation.

- * You probably want to update lib/adm.js to deploy your service in a standard deployment.
-You'll definitely want to update maSvcNames so that manta-adm knows about this service and will update it when requested.
+ * You probably want to update lib/adm.js, lib/services.js, and lib/layout.js to
+   deploy your service in a standard deployment.
+You'll definitely want to update mSvcNames so that manta-adm knows about this service and will update it when requested.
 The service should almost certainly become part of the default lab system configuration later in the file so that people are testing its deployment frequently.
 If the service can reasonably be deployed in COAL (or needs to be, in order for Manta to work), then add it to the default COAL configuration as well.

 # Everything else